-The 2004 update also provided an updated set of financially constrained projects.
-The total revenue base assumed in the 2004 RTP for the road system is approximately \$4.3 billion, with \$2.16 billion for freeways, highways and roads, \$1.67 billion for transit and the balance for planning, bike, pedestrian, transportation demand management, system management and other similar programs.
 In addition to the financially constrained system, the 2004 Federal Update identifies a larger set of projects and programs for the "Illustrative System," which is nearly double the scale and cost of the financially constrained system.
-The illustrative system represents the region's objective for implementing the Region 2040 Plan.
+The illustrative system represents the region's objective for implementing the Region 2040 Plan and is being refined as part of the "State" component of the RTP update.

-Finally, a new map has been added to Chapter 1 of the RTP that identifies the MPO Planning Boundary.
-This boundary defines the area that the RTP applies to for federal planning purposes.
-The boundary includes the area inside Metro's jurisdictional boundary, the 2003 UGB and the 2000 census defined urbanized area boundary for the Portland metropolitan region.
-FHWA and FTA approved the 2004 RTP and the associated air quality conformity determination on March 5, 2004.
+A new map has been added to Chapter 1 of the RTP that identifies the MPO Planning Boundary and the Air Quality Maintenance Area Boundary.
+This boundary defines the area that the RTP applies to for Federal planning purposes.
+The boundary includes the area inside Metro's jurisdictional boundary, the 2008 UGB and the 2000 census defined urbanized area boundary for the Portland metropolitan region.
+FHWA and FTA approved the 2035 RTP and the associated air quality conformity determination on February 29, 2008.
+Documentation of compliance with specific federal planning requirements is summarized in subsequent sections of this document.